Abelaj50/Abels-Animals/README.md

 # Abels-Animals
-Android application showcasing various animals and interesting facts about them along with other features, creating using the Android flavor of Java.
+Android application showcasing various animals and interesting facts about them along with other features, created using the Android flavor of Java.
 CS 478 Project 2, UIC Spring 2022.

 ## Table of contents
 * [General Info](#general-info)